Table of Contents | Introduction | Home

 Axioms or Common Notions

-1. Things that are equal to the same thing are equal to one another.
+1. Things equal to the same thing are equal to one another.

-2. If equals are added to equals, the wholes (the "sums") will be
+2. If equals are added to equals, the wholes will be equal.

 Equals added to equals.

-3. If equals are subtracted from equals, what remains will be equal.
+3. If equals are taken from equals, what remains will be equal.

 Equals subtracted from equals.